seanpoulter/browser-extension-youtube/README.md

 * [x] Create an Observable
 * [x] Create an Observable from an EventListener
 * [x] Bundle the generated code
+* [x] Add a manifest file to be able to test the extension in Chrome
 * [ ] Create an Observable from a `MutationObserver`
 * [ ] Detect when a skippable ad has been added to the DOM
 * ...